 Porcini mushrooms are packed with vitamin B, protein, copper, potassium, zinc and selenium. ( for anyone who doesn't know, because I didn't, selenium plays a critical role in thyroid function and metabolism.

-It also has been said to support the immune system, and help slow age related mental decline) Porcini mushrooms are also anti inflammatory, have been known to promote weight loss and are high in antioxidants.
+It also has been said to support the immune system.)
+Porcini mushrooms are also high in antioxidants.

 Many mushrooms, not just porcini are used in herbal medicine dating all the way back to ancient China, ancient egypt, ancient greece and more!
 Many herbalists even classify mushrooms as equally as important or more important than herbs.